mcimech/bk891/README.md

 - N or '----' values are returned as a None type
 - Everything else is returned as a utf-8 string

-For a detailed list of functionality see the bkp879b.py file
+For a detailed list of functionality see the `bkp879b/scpi.py` file

+Installation:

+    pip install bkp879b

 Usage: